How to Buy a Foreclosed HomeCASAPLORERTrusted & Transparent

 Step 3: Look for Foreclosed Homes Available for Sale

 Now, you can start looking for foreclosed homes available in your target area.
 A real estate agent can help you search for homes and negotiate prices, but you can also look for foreclosed homes yourself.
 There are different types of foreclosed homes and the purchase process will vary between them.
-Regardless, you will know your maximum budget with a pre-approved mortgage, but you should make sure that you have enough money left over for inspections, closing costs, insurance, property taxes, repairs, etc.
+Regardless, you will know your maximum budget with a pre-approved mortgage, but you should make sure that you have enough money left over for inspections, closing costs, insurance, property taxes, and repairs.

 Your real estate agent should know where to look for foreclosed homes, but if you want to look on your own, you can look through online listings, local newspapers, or your local city hall/court.